-Windows Defender Device Guard: virtualization-based security and Windows Defender Application Control
+Device Guard: Windows Defender Application Control and virtualization-based protection of code integrity

 - Windows 10

 Windows 10 includes a set of hardware and OS technologies that, when configured together, allow enterprises to "lock down" Windows systems so they operate with many of the properties of mobile devices.
 In this configuration, specific technologies work together to restrict devices to only run authorized apps by using a feature called configurable code integrity, while simultaneously hardening the OS against kernel memory attacks through the use of virtualization-based protection of code integrity (more specifically, HVCI).

 Configurable code integrity policies and HVCI are very powerful protections that can be used separately.
 However, when these two technologies are configured to work together, they present a very strong protection capability for Windows 10 devices.
 This combined "configuration state" of configurable code integrity and HVCI has been referred to as Windows Defender Device Guard.

 Using configurable code integrity to restrict devices to only authorized apps has these advantages over other solutions:

 - Configurable code integrity policy is enforced by the Windows kernel itself.
 As such, the policy takes effect early in the boot sequence before nearly all other OS code and before traditional antivirus solutions run.

 - Configurable code integrity allows customers to set application control policy not only over code running in user mode, but also kernel mode hardware and software drivers and even code that runs as part of Windows.

 - Customers can protect the configurable code integrity policy even from local administrator tampering by digitally signing the policy.
 This would mean that changing the policy would require both administrative privilege and access to the organization’s digital signing process, making it extremely difficult for an attacker with administrative privledge, or malicious software that managed to gain administrative privilege, to alter the application control policy.